Is Sucralose Bad for You? Side Effects, Foods and More - Dr. Axe

 If you’re wondering if sucralose can cause cancer, this is some concerning information, especially because sucralose is commonly used in baked goods and other food products that are heated.
 More research is needed for concrete evidence about the carcinogenic effects of sucralose.

-5. Associated with Weight Gain
+5. Associated with weight gain

-Plus, artificial sweetener use can increase the risk for metabolic syndrome, type 2 diabetes, hypertension and cardiovascular disease.
-These studies didn’t evaluate the effects of sucralose, specifically, on weight gain, but there are studies that indicate that sucralose doesn’t appear to help with weight loss.
+These studies didn’t necessarily evaluate the effects of sucralose, specifically, on weight gain, but there are studies that have indicated that sucralose doesn’t appear to help with weight loss.

 In an 18-month trial published in the New England Journal of Medicine, 641 children (477 completed the study) were randomly assigned to receive an eight-ounce can per day of either a no-calorie sweetened or sugar-sweetened beverage that contained 104 calories.